KelvinNovais/Kasasa/README.md

 <img height="128" src="data/icons/hicolor/scalable/apps/io.github.kelvinnovais.Kasasa.svg" align="left"/>

-# Mini Screenshot
+# Kasasa

-Mini Screenshot (formerly Kasasa¹) lets you take screenshots and put them on a small floating window; the application also allows you to decrease the window opacity when the mouse pointer is over it.
+Kasasa (formerly Sosliao) lets you take screenshots and put them on a small floating window; the application also allows you to decrease the window opacity when the mouse pointer is over it.

 Best used with:
  - "Always on Top" and/or "Always on Visible Workspace"